On Jun, 16 2022

-According to a 2021 survey, only 3.55% of software developers say they are unemployed and looking for work.
-In today’s market, it’s more crucial than ever to find and connect with passive candidates, or candidates who are currently employed but potentially open to a new opportunity.
+With top startups like Fast shutting down and major recently IPOed companies like Coinbase announcing layoffs, software developers are becoming more and more risk-averse about actively looking for new jobs.
+It’s more crucial than ever to find and connect with passive candidates, or candidates who are currently employed but potentially open to a new opportunity.

-Enticing candidates who possess a solid performance history and job security isn’t always easy, but delving into Stack Overflow can be an effective strategy for identifying great fits and personalizing your outreach messaging to drive conversion.
+Enticing candidates who possess a solid performance history and job security isn’t always easy, but delving into Stack Overflow can be an effective strategy for identifying great fits and drafting more personal outreach messaging to drive conversion.